Algorithmic Stability in Fair Allocation of Indivisible Goods Among Two Agents: Weak-approximate-stability in fair division of indivisible goods

 Equipped with the notations above, let us now consider the following cases.
-Note that since the allocation returned is identical whenever an instance is in Phase 1, we only need to analyze these cases.

-\proofcase{Case 1.\ $(v_1, v_2)$ is in Phase 1, $(v_i', v_{-i})$ is in Phase 2:} First, since there is a change in phase due to misreporting, note that $i=1$, since the choice of phase only depends on agent 1's valuation function.
+Note that since the allocation returned is identical whenever an instance is in Phase 1, we only need to analyze these cases. \proofcase{Case 1.\ True report is in Phase 1, misreport is in Phase 2:} First, since there is a change in phase due to misreporting and the choice of phase only depends on agent 1's valuation function, note that agent $1$ is the one misreporting.
 Given this, below we derive an upper and lower bound for the ratio $\frac{v_1(S_1)}{v_1(A_1)}$.